STREGAsGate/Raylib/README.md

 ```swift
 let image = Image(color: .green, width: 256, height: 256)
 ```
-Doing this for the entire API will increase discoverability and make Raylib for Swift a more Swifty expirience.
+Doing this for the entire API will increase discoverability and make Raylib for Swift a more Swifty experience.

 ---
 # Official Readme